Modular Houseplant - Monospaced Typeface

 Board for freelance & contract work

 Modular Houseplant is a monospaced typeface, inspired by the labels on plywood cabinets in vintage record shops.
-Available in three confusingly-named weights: Full Fat (bold), Irregular (regular), and Skimmed (light).
+Three confusingly-named weights are included: Full Fat (bold), Irregular (regular), and Skimmed (light).
+Designed with the pioneer in mind, I'm sure as heck not going to tell you how to use it!